robatron/githole/README.md

 ## Setup

-Githole requires the setup of two components: The master repository and one or more clients.
+Githole requires the setup of two components: The master githole repository and one or more githole clients.

-### Master repository
+### Master githole repository

 The master repository is just a bare Git repository.
-Find computer with a persistant Internet connection and sufficient space for your githole, and initialize a new bare repo:
+Find server with a persistant Internet connection and sufficient space for your githole, and initialize a new bare repo:

     mkdir githole.git
     cd githole.git
     git init --bare

-### Clients
+### Client githole repositories

 Githole clients are just a clone of the master githole repository with a few helper scripts.

-#### Install notify-send
+1. Install notify-send

 notify-send is a utility that allows githole to communicate with your desktop environment's notification system to tell you about githole synchronization status.
 If you're on Ubuntu, you should be able to install it with the following:

     sudo apt-get install libnotify-bin

-#### Clone your master githole repository
+1. Clone your master githole repository

     git clone ssh://yourusername@server.address/path/to/yourgithole.git # See git help clone for valid Git URLs

-#### Make a .githole folder inside your githole
+1. Make a .githole folder inside your githole

     cd yourgithole
     mkdir .githole

-#### Fetch the githole scripts into your .githole directory
+1. Fetch the githole scripts into your .githole directory

     cd .githole
     git clone https://github.com/robatron/githole.git

-#### Run the deploy script
+1. Run the deploy script

     ./deploy